chumingqian/Making_Dataset-For-Yolov3v4/make_COCO_dataset/readme.md

 1_get_image_id.py, then we  run this .py file,  this will generate  train_2017.txt , val_2017.txt , this  two .txt files  contain the  all  image_id  of the train/val  images.

-###  At last, we use the  train_2017.txt , val_2017.txt to generate the  absolute path of images  for training and val.
+### IV.
+At last, we use the  train_2017.txt , val_2017.txt to generate the  absolute path of images  for training and val.
 2-make-image_path.py: if we have the train_2017.txt,  val_2017.txt  and make the above  hierarchy folder correctly,  we generate the  train_coco2017.txt  and  vla_coco2017.txt.

 Have a fun with the make dataset.